 If you haven’t noticed yet, Zeus adores the twins.
 As any doting father, he bent to their will and Zeus allowed Prometheus to finally achieve freedom.

 Prometheus’ Prominence in Romanticism

-The Romantic Era of the later 18th-century is marked by a significant movement in art, literature, and philosophy that encapsulates the intuitive imagination and primal emotions of the individual while exalting the simplicity of common man.
+The Romantic Era of the later 18th century is marked by a significant movement in art, literature, and philosophy that encapsulates the intuitive imagination and primal emotions of the individual while exalting the simplicity of the common man.

 Comparatively, “Prometheus Unbound ” is a lyrical Romantic poem written by Percy Bysshe Shelley, the beloved husband of the aforementioned Mary Shelley.
 Published initially in 1820, it flaunts a veritable cast of Greek gods – including a number of the 12 Olympian gods – and acts as Shelley’s personal interpretation of the first of the Prometheia by Aeschylus, Prometheus Bound.
 This particular poem places a great emphasis on love as a ruling force in the universe, and Prometheus is eventually freed from his torment in the end.